 Not illustrated: a large stippled area N of Bath, “landscaping” in Col. Palmer’s tract E of Bath, and the naming of Linvile Cr. in the SW part of Wachovia or Dobbs Parish.

-A survey of surviving copies which could be located with a quick search over the past few weeks reveals 3 examples of the first state:
+A survey of surviving copies which are currently known reveals 5 examples of the first state:

 Library of Congress